hhssman/staticTypeChecker-jolie/README.md

 ./compile.sh
 ```

-This will create a folder called `target` containing all the compiled files of the type checker.
+It will now download all the necessary dependencies for the type checker, and create a folder called `target` containing all the compiled files of the type checker.
 In the folder there will also be a `.jar` file with the name `typechecker-main.jar` - this is the main file.

 </br>